Confession Of A K-Series Serial-Watcher!

 While growing up, many of us usually know about and care about a movie only based on who is the lead actor or director.
 We weren’t much exposed to the effort of the writers behind it.
 But, when it comes to Korean series, naturally the writers behind some of the best show shines brighter and they were given due credit.

 There are stories about every people – people from different ages, different backgrounds, different industries and more.
-Not just that series that talk about different social issues like abuse, bullying, harassment, economic constraints and health.
-I agree, of course, there are rom-coms, commercial plots and strictly for entertainment content too.
+Not just that series that talk about different social and personal issues faced by us as human beings.
+I agree, of course, there are rom-coms, commercial plots and strictly for entertainment content that are cringy too.

 Coming back to Indian movies I watched, they always made me wonder why there aren’t any stories that talk about issues in the workplace, why there aren’t stories that talk about people who work in supermarkets, malls, forest departments, tourism, railway, hotel, restaurants without giving lead only to a romantic or suspense element in it?
 What is so hard about showing stories of normal people?
 Is it always necessary for a man to fight 10 people all the time?
 Why there aren’t any stories of working women trying to succeed?
 Why working women who try to overcome her obstacle are portrayed as villains?
 Why ambitious men are praised while ambitious women are not welcomed?
 There are so many Whys that I can’t add here.
 The list goes on.